Pilot-tone assisted 16-QAM photonic wireless bridge operating at 250 GHz: Wireless bridge on a WDM network

-In Fig.~\ref{WDMr} (A), the BER curve of each channel is plotted against the squared photocurrent.
-To quantify the penalty associated with the multi-channel operation, the BER curve of a single channel was also measured.
-In this case, the 2nd narrow OBPF in Fig.~\ref{WDM} was placed immediately after EDFA\#3 (i.e., before the 10 km of SMF) so that only one channel propagated through the fiber.
-EDFA\#3 was operated, in this case, at maximum output power, which was measured to be 14.5 dBm.
-For the 5-channel transmission, on the other hand, the optimum output power from EDFA\#3 was found to be around 7.5 dBm.
-A penalty of less than 2 dB at the FEC limit was found between the single- and multiple-channel transmissions.
-The penalty of each channel with respect to the 241.57 GHz channel (in multiple-channel operation) is plotted in Fig.~\ref{WDMr} (B).
+In Fig.~\ref{WDMr} (a), the BER curve of each channel is plotted against the squared photocurrent.
+To quantify the penalty associated with the multi-channel operation, the BER curve of a single-channel transmission was also measured.
+In this case, the second narrow-bandwidth OBPF in Fig.~\ref{WDM} was placed immediately after EDFA\#3 (i.e., before the 10 km of SMF) so that only one channel propagated through the fiber.
+EDFA\#3 was operated at maximum output power (14.5 dBm) and the total optical power launched into the fibre (i.e., after filtering) was about 2 dBm.
+In the case of multi-channel transmission, EDFA\#3 was connected directly to the 10-km fibre spool and optimization of its power output was required to avoid non-linear effects.
+A power of 7.5 dBm was found to be optimum and a penalty of $<$ 2 dB at the FEC limit was measured between the single- and multiple-channel transmissions.
+It is important to mention that the power optimization was achieved by adjusting the amplifier's pump current.
+Less penalty between the single- and multiple-channel configuration may be obtained by operating the EDFA at maximum pump current and inserting a variable attenuator after it \cite{Kikuchi1990}.

+The penalty of each channel with respect to the 241.57 GHz channel (in multiple-channel operation) is plotted in Fig.~\ref{WDMr} (b).
 The THz response of the system (UTC-PD and SHM) is also shown in this figure.
-As can be seen, there is a strong correlation between the two curves: the higher penalty of the high-frequency channels is likely to be due to the system response roll-off at higher frequencies.
+A strong correlation is evident between the two curves.
+The low power from the UTC used in these experiments (see section~\ref{sec.7}) limited the frequency range of our multi-channel system.
+As stated in the introduction, only the frequencies above 252 GHz are suitable for fixed communications, rendering the first 2 channels (224.16 and 241.57 GHz) not currently viable for this purpose.
+However, these results show the large versatility of a wireless bridge based on THz photonic generation and its very easy integration with a WDM network.

+In the case of polarization multiplexing (Pol-Mux) WDM networks, the Tx-RAU and Rx-RAU configurations shown in Fig.~\ref{ExpArr} should be extended to support polarization diversity.
+As shown in \cite{Li2014a}, this would entail the incorporation of another pair of antennas, a UTC, THz mixer, and MZM as well as three polarization beam splitters (PBSs).
+If Pol-Mux is not required at the second portion of optical fibre (i.e., after the Rx-RAU), one can avoid the Rx-RAU PBS by mapping the signal received by each antenna to opposite optical sidebands (details of this technique, referred to as twin-SSB, can be found in section~\ref{sec.7}).
+This approach, however, requires a complex modulator and takes twice as much optical bandwidth as the previous approach.

-\section{40 Gbit/s wireless bridge}
+\section{50 Gbit/s wireless bridge}